xemlock/wp-post-thumbnail-endpoint/README.md

 ### Post thumbnail URL

-After plugin installation post thumbnails are accessible via the following URL:
+Once the plugin has been installed, post thumbnails are accessible via the following URL:

     /index.php?post_thumbnail=POST_ID